Adamruns/resume-builder-CUHackit/README.md

 # resume-builder-CUHackit
+Never got to finish this project due to Covid Exposures in our group, However this is a rough prototype for
-Building a free resume builder for the CU hackathon 2022
+Building a free resume builder for the CU hackathon 2022, which I may revisit and complete later if I have the time

 #Running project
 Install pipenv